Nelson section: Passenger

-Staff Picnic Trains
+Staff picnic trains

-One custom that was adopted on the Nelson Section was the Railwaymen's Picnic, an idea that originally came from Otago.
+One custom that was adopted on the Nelson section was the Railwaymen's Picnic, an idea that originally came from Otago.
 This annual event was open to all railway staff and their families who could attend for free, though the general public was also invited.
 The last such picnic excursion was held, with special permission, the day the railway first closed, on 13 June 1954.

-Excursion Trains
+Excursion trains

-The first excursion train on the Nelson Section was run on 23 February 1876 to a steeplechase held at Wakefield, shortly after the first section opened.
+The first excursion train on the Nelson section was run on 23 February 1876 to a steeplechase held at Wakefield, shortly after the first section opened.
 Special trains to various events thereafter became a popular activity for the locals, especially during summer, and becoming an annual event for organisations such as clubs, social groups, schools and businesses who arranged picnics for their members, staff or students.
 Popular locations for these excursions included Snowdens Bush, Faulkners Bush, Baigents Bush, Wai-iti Domain and Glenhope.
 Some events were popular enough to last for many years as annual events to which revellers were conveyed by train, including the New Years Day picnics and Sunday School picnics (the last of which was held on 19 February 1955).

 The Children's Gala Day excursion, first held on 15 December 1923, was intended to be an end-of-year celebration for school students throughout the region.
 So successful was the first event that they were thereafter held annually in either 1 November or December, steadily becoming more popular, with around 3,500 to 4,000 attending in 1931.
 The last Gala Day was held in 1932, after which the organising committee decided not to hold the event in 1933 due to the effects of the economic depression.
 When the economy recovered, the Gala Days were not revived.

 One public excursion of special note was the Jaycee Excursion, organised for the day before the line was due to close for the first time, on 12 June 1954.
 Billed as "the last train to Glenhope", it attracted widespread attention from across the country and 400 eager passengers.
 Many railfans, from as far away as Christchurch and Auckland, expected it to be their last opportunity to experience rail travel on the Nelson section.
 Sizeable crowds were on hand at Nelson to see it off and at Glenhope to meet it.
 After the day out at Glenhope, the train arrived back in Nelson to be greeted by a crowd of 5,000 and exploding track detonators.